opencv/opencv/modules/imgproc/doc/motion_analysis_and_object_tracking.rst

 --------------
 .. c:function:: void accumulate( const Mat\& src, Mat\& dst, const Mat\& mask=Mat() )

-    Adds image to the accumulator.
+    Adds an image to the accumulator.

-    :param src: The input image, 1- or 3-channel, 8-bit or 32-bit floating point
+    :param src: Input image as 1- or 3-channel, 8-bit or 32-bit floating point.

-    :param dst: The accumulator image with the same number of channels as input image, 32-bit or 64-bit floating-point
+    :param dst: Accumulator image with the same number of channels as input image, 32-bit or 64-bit floating-point.

-    :param mask: Optional operation mask
+    :param mask: Optional operation mask.

-The function adds ``src`` , or some of its elements, to ``dst`` :
+The function adds ``src``  or some of its elements to ``dst`` :

 .. math::

     \texttt{dst} (x,y)  \leftarrow \texttt{dst} (x,y) +  \texttt{src} (x,y)  \quad \text{if} \quad \texttt{mask} (x,y)  \ne 0

-The function supports multi-channel images; each channel is processed independently.
+The function supports multi-channel images.
+Each channel is processed independently.

-The functions ``accumulate*`` can be used, for example, to collect statistic of background of a scene, viewed by a still camera, for the further foreground-background segmentation.
+The functions ``accumulate*`` can be used, for example, to collect statistics of a scene background viewed by a still camera and for the further foreground-background segmentation.

-See also:
+See Also:
-:func:`accumulateSquare`,:func:`accumulateProduct`,:func:`accumulateWeighted`
+:func:`accumulateSquare`,
+:func:`accumulateProduct`,
+:func:`accumulateWeighted`
 .. index:: accumulateSquare

 accumulateSquare
 --------------------
 .. c:function:: void accumulateSquare( const Mat\& src, Mat\& dst,  const Mat\& mask=Mat() )

-    Adds the square of the source image to the accumulator.
+    Adds the square of a source image to the accumulator.

-    :param src: The input image, 1- or 3-channel, 8-bit or 32-bit floating point
+    :param src: Input image as 1- or 3-channel, 8-bit or 32-bit floating point.

-    :param dst: The accumulator image with the same number of channels as input image, 32-bit or 64-bit floating-point
+    :param dst: Accumulator image with the same number of channels as input image, 32-bit or 64-bit floating-point.

-    :param mask: Optional operation mask
+    :param mask: Optional operation mask.

 The function adds the input image ``src`` or its selected region, raised to power 2, to the accumulator ``dst`` :